ignasa007/LingML/README.md

 # LingML

-This is the official code repository for the paper **LingML: Linguistic-Informed Machine Learning for Enhanced Fake News Detection**.
+This is the official code repository for the paper [LingML: Linguistic-Informed Machine Learning for Enhanced Fake News Detection](https://arxiv.org/abs/2405.04165).

 ## Directory Structure